mantaskaveckas/rn-airplay/README.md

 # rn-airplay

-Module is based on few already existing projects, it has few additional feature tho and works fine with RN 0.60 and higher.
+Module is based on few already existing projects, it has few additional features tho and works fine with RN 0.60 and higher.

 ## Getting started